-The annual National Association of Music Merchants event - better known as NAMM - is the Super Bowl of music technology.
+NAMM - or the annual National Association of Music Merchants, to its mother - is the Super Bowl of music technology.
 It's been around since 1901 and is widely recognized as the most significant music product trade show in the world.
 Taking place at the Anaheim Convention Center in Orange County, California between January 24 - 27, gearheads and musicians from all walks of life travel to NAMM to test out the latest and greatest in music, sound and event technology.

 With more than 115,000 registrants from 139 countries and regions showing up to the trade show during its three-day run, various brands have made NAMM the go-to place to reveal their most cutting-edge and game-changing products.